ROCm/hipCUB/CONTRIBUTING.md

 Finally, the iterator/ subdirectory provides access to the iterators that are used to interact with most algorithms in the library.

 Back at the root level, you can find tests and benchmarks located inside directories of the same name.
-There is also an examples folder that contains a number of sample API use cases.
+There is also an examples/ folder that contains a number of sample API use cases.

 ## Coding Style ##

 C and C++ code should be formatted using `clang-format`.
 Use the clang-format version for Clang 9, which is available in the `/opt/rocm` directory.
-Please do not use your system's built-in `clang-format`, as this is an older version that will result in different results.
+Please do not use your system's built-in `clang-format`, as this is an older version that will have different results.

 To format a file, use: